atom-sw/fauxpy-experiments/first_round_selection/README.md

 produce an error on fixed
 versions.
 Such bugs must be removed from our experiments, which is done at this step.
-To perform this check, run the following commands:
+To perform this check, run the following commands.

+Before running `./check_target_tests_all_2.sh`,
+fix the `bugsinpy_run_test.sh` file in the buggy and fixed versions of matplotlib 8 by putting the two tests in two different lines and removing the semicolon between them or `./check_target_tests_all_2.sh` crashes for matplotlib due to an assertion failure.

 ```
 ./check_target_tests_all.sh